|

 Loading...

-Quotes I Like*Ensign Pillsbury: He's bread Jim! *Your mileage may vary.
+Quotes I Like*He who angers you controls you. *Your mileage may vary.
 Some quotes are puns, or require historical or technical literacy to appreciate.
 If you miss the humor, please re-read the Internet and then try again.
 NavigationMore About This WebsiteDr.
 George's Science Web is 100% kid-safe, pro-Christian and pro-Free Software.
 Read more about DGSW here. |

 Midnight JoyAim: To emphasize that joy is ours regardless of our situation, and this joy in God is our strength to overcome the situation Core Competency: Joy Objectives: The children will